Professional Observation Days

 - Clinic – Mental Health counselor

-In the meta-major POD the student might be shadowing a variety of different professionals in a variety of work environments.
+In the pathway POD the student might be shadowing a variety of different professionals in a variety of work environments.

 - Program/major POD: Healthcare Administration:

 - Non-medical health and wellness provider (e.g., Eye Clinic)